forlilab/cosolvkit/README.md

 * pymol

 ## Installation
-I highly recommand you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed.
+I highly recommend you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed.
 To install everything properly, you just have to do this:
 ```bash
 $ conda create -n cosolvkit -c conda-forge && conda activate cosolvkit
 $ conda install openmmforcefields==0.12